yaph/charla/README.md

 ## Features

 * Terminal-based chat system that supports context aware conversations with language models.
-* Support for local models via Ollama and remote models via GitHub Models.
+* Support for local and cloud models via Ollama and GitHub Models.
-* Chat sessions are saved as markdown files in the user's documents directory when ending a chat.
+* Chat messages are automatically saved during and at the end of chat sessions.
+* Saved chat sessions can be continued.
 * Prompt history is saved and previously entered prompts are auto-suggested.
 * Switch between single-line and multi-line input modes without interrupting the chat session.
 * Store user preferences in user config or current directory settings files.
 * Provide a system prompt for a chat session.
 * Load content from local files and web pages to append to prompts.
+* Markdown in assistant responses and system prompts is rendered in the terminal.

 ## Installation